Truly Scrumptious Early Years Nursery

-In the event that an intruder is armed:
+If an intruder is armed:

 All staff will be alerted (codeword) and the police will be contacted (999) immediately.

-Staff will remain as calm as possible diverting the children as far away from the children as possible.
+Staff will remain as calm as possible diverting the children as far away from the intruder as possible.
 Staff will move children as quickly and as calmly as possible to not distress the children make way to the secure back garden area.
 Register and telephone will be taken with them and will stay there until the police arrive.

 If the intruder shows a weapon, the manager will remain calm and will not attempt to disarm the intruder.

 When confronting an intruder, the member of staff dealing with them should have another member of staff present.
 Both staff members should break off contact and leave when it is safe to do so.
 Use casual conversation or body language to calmly direct the situation.

 Once the police arrive, make them aware of the situation, inform the officers of the location of the intruder and a description of the weapon which may have been seen, description of the intruder and any other relevant information.

 Staff and children will remain where they are unless directed other wise by the police.
 Reassuring and engaging children as appropriate.

 Once the incident is over all children’s parents will be called and informed of the incident.